 Recognized world-wide as one of the worst invasive species, this plant grows and spreads very rapidly, will push out all native plants, damage creek-side ecosystems, and parks infrastructure.

 This plant is a public health concern.
 If touched, the sap causes skin blisters, long-lasting scars and can cause blindness if it gets in your eyes.

-Where we are treating invasive plants
+Where we are treating invasive plants in 2020

 Select any coloured dot on the map to view the treatment dates and locations.